Ongiik/Ongiik/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Benen and I am currently a full-time computer science student looking for a Summer 2023 Internship!
+My name is Benen and I am currently a full-time computer science student looking for a Summer 2024 Internship!

-🌱 I’m currently learning ReactJS, PHP, and SQL on my free time and studying Systems Programming in school.
+🌱 I’m currently learning ReactJS, node, and Python on my free time.

 😄 Interests:
 * Web development.